 (JTA) — Before he shot dead 11 people at a Pittsburgh synagogue, Robert Bowers blamed one Jewish organization: HIAS, an immigrant aid group that has been helping refugees since the 1880s.

-“HIAS likes to bring invaders in that kill our people,” he wrote on his website.
+“HIAS likes to bring invaders in that kill our people,” he wrote on social media.
 “I can’t sit by and watch my people get slaughtered.
 Screw your optics, I’m going in.”

 In vilifying HIAS, Bowers targeted an organization that helped get the American Jewish community on its feet as it burgeoned more than a century ago.
 Its mission has shifted as the number of Jewish migrants has fallen to a trickle, from helping its own to advocating for others.
 It’s also an organization that even amid opposition to refugee admissions from the White House has maintained broad support from a Jewish community that is otherwise increasingly fragmented.